Browse our online catalog by one of the categories listed below, or view our Special Collections.

 When to Plant

-A good rule of thumb to follow: When it’s safe to plant seeds outdoors in your area, it’s safe to plant your dahlias.
+A good rule of thumb to follow: When it’s safe to plant seeds, corn, tomatoes or potatoes outdoors in your area, it’s safe to plant your dahlias.

 Don’t plant to early, planting time in the North is mid-late May as temperatures allow.
 Warmer, southern states are usually safe to plant April, as temperatures allow.
 Delay planting if you’ve recently had heavy rains that have resulted in soggy soil.
 Dahlias like to be planted in moist soil, that is not water-logged.
 Don’t plant your dahlias in an area where water has a tendency to sit.